FreedomIntelligence/Arabic-eval/translate_to_review/README.md

 # How to use translate_to_review

-If you want to translate GPTreview into Chinese or anthing else:
+If you want to translate GPTreview into Chinese or anything else:

 1.Rewrite the '``path``',this is the folder where the program read the input files and where you will save your translate result.